-Applying for a case-specific reduction or non-recovery of customer charges of intellectually disabled people
+Applying for a reduction or non-recovery of client fees of the intellectually disabled

 If an intellectually disabled client wants to apply for a reduction or non-recovery of a client fee, the client may file a freeform application, use the City's official application template or submit the application with a secure electronic form.

 The following information must be included in the application:

 - the entire family's regular net income and expenses if the client is under 18 years of age - the client's regular net income and expenses if the client is 18 years or older.

 Clients can apply for a fee reduction in three ways:

 1. The client fills in a form available in Finnish on the City's website (Sosiaali- ja terveydenhuollon asiakasmaksun alentaminen ja perimättä jättäminen) and sends it together with the required attachments to the client fees and collection unit.
 2. The client files an application using a secure form.
 3. The client writes a freeform application and sends it together with the required proof of income and expenses to the client fees and collection unit.